Fishbone resonance structure in the attosecond transient absorption spectroscopy of graphene: Introduction

 This paper is organized as follows.
-We describe our calculation models of the ATAS for graphene in Sec. \ref{s2}.
-Section \ref{s3} presents our main numerical results, and the analytical explanation of the ATAS are discussed in Sec. \ref{s4}.
-Finally, Sec. \ref{s5} presents our conclusion.
+We describe our models and numerical results of the ATAS spectrum for graphene in Sec. \ref{s2}.
+Section \ref{s3} presents the analytical formulation of the resonance structure of the ATAS spectrum.
+Finally, Sec. \ref{s4} presents our conclusion.
+Throughout the paper, atomic units are used if not specified.